-Addiction can sometimes feel like stepping on quicksand.
+Substance use disorder can sometimes feel like stepping on quicksand.
 It is sucking you in until it is harder to come out.
-Although it could be really dangerous, you can still find a way to survive and recover from it as long as you do it calmly and moving in a slow and deliberate way.
-Recovering from addiction is a challenging long way and it takes dedication and mindfulness but a lot of people have proven to us that it is possible to rise above it.
-Here in Caledonia, we believe that recovery from addiction is not a simple task and we are here to help you with it.
+Although it could be really dangerous, you can still find a way to survive and recover from it as long as you do it calmly and move in a slow and deliberate way.
+Recovering from drug addiction is a challenging long way and it takes dedication and mindfulness but a lot of people have proven to us that it is possible to rise above it.
+Here in Caledonia, we believe that recovery from drug addiction is not a simple task and we are here to help you with it.
 Before embarking on your healing journey, you need to know what are the essentials that could help you in your sobriety.

-Addiction recovery can be an emotional and confusing experience, it is important to think about what keep you going in life.
-It can be your family, friends, pets or passion.
+Substance use disorder recovery can be an emotional and confusing experience, it is important to think about what keeps you going in life.
+It can be your family, friends, pets, or passion.
 Focusing on the good things can take your mind off the things that can make you sad, stressed, or depressed.
 Therefore, it could also help you avoid the thoughts of relapsing.

 Triggers are different in every person.
-Some triggers can look lie social problems, making excuses in using substances, or neglecting emotional or physical health.
+Some triggers can look like social problems, making excuses in using substances, or neglecting emotional or physical health.
 When you see these early signs, choose to divert your attention or get help.
-There are a lot of ways to do this such as taking a walk, spending time with your pet, asking a friend to talk, attend meetings, or going to a professional.
-Learning how to respond to stress, criticism, and sadness is the key to prevent your triggers.
+There are a lot of ways to do this such as taking a walk, spending time with your pet, asking a friend to talk, attending meetings, or going to a professional.
+Learning how to respond to stress, criticism, and sadness is the key to preventing your triggers.